Expert Hot Tub Filters Guide - Everything You Need To Know

 • Ease of use: you can replace them in a few minutes.

-• You need to clean them twice a year.
+• You need to clean the spa filters twice a year.

 Cons of cartridge filters: